ADD CONDITION

 Hepatic Impairment

-Always consult your healthcare provider for personalized advice and to discuss any concerns you may have regarding your liver health and medication use.
-They can help ensure that you receive the safest and most effective treatment based on your individual needs.
+Always consult your healthcare provider for personalized advice and to ensure that any treatment plan is safe and appropriate for your liver condition.
+They can help determine the best course of action based on your individual health needs.

 Drug Interactions